CrazyFedde/docs/commands.md

 <a name="setservertype"></a>
 ### Set Server Type

-Sets the server to the given type, this allows self-hosters with little knowledge on SQL to set their server to the given server type, different server types gives the server more rewards and unlock slots for more aliases, playlists and other things.
+Sets the server to the given type.
+This allows selfhosters with little knowledge on SQL to set their server to a particular type.
+Server types control reward ratios, the amount of alias slots, playlists and so forth.

 #### Usage

-    ;sst <type> [server id]
+    ;sst <type> [server ID]

 <a name="utility"></a>
 ## Utility Commands

-All commands in the _Utility_ module uses the `!` prefix.
+All commands in the _Utility_ module use the `!` prefix.

 <a name="expandurl"></a>
 ### Expand URL

-Expand a short URL to it's longform state.
+Unshorten a shortened URL.

 #### Usage